 - 1. As authorized by the Bylaws, the Cooperative may assign or transfer all of an existing patron's or former patrons on the books of the Cooperative to a single assignee, provided that: (i) the Cooperative receives a written request signed by the member to assign or transfer the capital credits; and (ii) the member and the assignee or transferee comply with all reasonable requirements specified by the Cooperative. - 2.
-Except as otherwise ordered by a court of competent jurisdiction, upon the notarized affidavit of an heir or the duly authorized representative for the estate of a deceased patron or former patron, the Cooperative may assign the deceased patron or former patron's capital credits on the books of the Cooperative to the heirs or to the duly authorized representative of the deceased's estate.
-An heir or duly authorized representative for the estate of a deceased patron or former patron may elect instead to assign the deceased patron or former patron's capital credits on the books of the Cooperative to Federated Youth Foundation, Inc. - 3.
+Except as otherwise ordered by a court of competent jurisdiction, upon the notarized affidavit of an heir or the personal representative or legal counsel for the estate of a deceased member, the Cooperative may assign a deceased member's capital credits on the books of the Cooperative to the heirs of the deceased.
 Except as otherwise ordered by a court or instructed by a dissolved, liquidated, sole, or transferred entity member's legal representative, the Cooperative may assign or transfer the entity member's capital credits to the successor entity.